-The hCard microformat allows geo targeting.
-When embedded into the HTML of a business’ website, it tells the search engines the exact location of that business, indicating its credibility to rank in local search and show up on local maps.
+The hCard microformat allowed for geo targeting.
+When embedded into the HTML of a business’ website, it would tell the search engines the exact location of that business, indicating its credibility to rank in local search and show up on local maps.

-One of the best ways of using the markup is to establish your NAP information.
+One of the best ways to use the markup was to establish your NAP information.
 This is your full business name, business address and post of zip code, as well as a landline telephone number.

-If you are not a coding whizz, there are plenty of good, free sites out there that can write the coding for your hCard.
-All you have to do is input the basic information (your address, business name etc) and select the ‘build it’ button.
+For non coding pros, there were plenty of good, free sites out there that could write the coding for your hCard.
+All you had to do was input the basic information (your address, business name etc) and select the ‘build it’ button.